 The average age of a community college student is 29, and compared to the average age of a university student, which is currently 21, it’s clear that many community college students are indeed older.
 However, community college students are getting younger and younger with every passing year.
 According to The Atlantic, in 1995, the percentage of community college students between the ages of 18 and 24 stood at 47 percent.
 As of 2009, that number was 54 percent.
 That number is assuredly higher today.
 The number of under-18 students at community colleges has also greatly increased as dual enrollment courses become increasingly popular for high school students.
 In 1993, just 1.7 percent of community college students were under 18, but by 2009, that number grew to seven percent.

 Myth #3: Community College Professors are Second Rate

-The educational background of community college professors does differ from that of their university counterparts.
-Two-thirds of professors at two-year institutions have a master’s degree and one-fifth have a doctorate, compared to 80 percent of university professors that have a PhD.
-While the number of professors with a PhD or other terminal degree is lower at community colleges than at four-year institutions, teaching is the primary focus at two-year institutions.
-Professors with real world experience teach classes.
-Conversely, professors at the university level often have responsibilities other than teaching, particularly research and publication.
+Community college professors' educational background differs from that of their university counterparts.
+Two-thirds of professors at two-year institutions have a master’s degree and one-fifth have a doctorate, compared to 80 percent of university professors with a Ph.D.
+While the number of professors with a Ph.D. or other terminal degree is lower at community colleges than at four-year institutions, teaching is the primary focus at two-year institutions.
+Professors with real-world experience teach classes.
+Conversely, professors at the university level often have responsibilities other than teaching, mainly research and publication.
 As a result, some classes at four-year schools are taught by teaching assistants or graduate students, not by the professor of record.